FifthMarauder99/Computer_Vision_B/README.md

 - Then, we convolve this new reference image through all the pixels in the image.

-- During the convolution, we apply correlation coefficient algorithm where it find the correlation value, ranging [-1, 1], between the reference image and the sub image.
+- During the convolution, we apply correlation coefficient algorithm where it find the correlation value, ranging [-1, 1] where 1 is highly correlated & -1 otherwise, between the reference image and the sub image.
 The figure below is the formula to calculate the correlation coefficient.
 'I' is sub image, while 'R' is reference image.
 <img width="569" alt="Screenshot 2023-02-21 at 14 58 08" src="https://media.github.iu.edu/user/20652/files/2bb06ad0-cd84-4d84-aada-49bbf9e0b371">
 In every iteration, we store the value in a matrix with the size of image.
 This will gives us the advantage as the index of the matrix is the same as the coordinate of the detected object.
 By using threshold, we decide that an object is detected when the correlation is above or equal to 0.58.

 - Similar as detecting staves, we encountered the same problem where multiple detection.
 Hence, we implement the same non maximum suppression.
 However, instad of using 1D, we take 2D since we are considering both x and y axis.
-We check the neighbors' coefficient value which is located one pixels away before and after the checked pixels.
+We check the neighbors' coefficient value which is located 3 pixels away before and after the checked pixels.

 - After finishing the object detection, we find the matrix indexes which value are not 0.
 Using the index and reference image's size, we get 2 coordinates which are upper left coordinate (x1,y1) and lower right coordinate (x2,y2).
 This information allows us to draw the bounding box for each detected object.